Legal Considerations

 If you would like to create a Last Will and Testament to designate someone other than a traditional next-of-kin family member as your authorizing agent with legal control over

-the disposition of your remains, we recommend NOLO, a leading provider of legal do-it-yourself products.
+the disposition of your remains, we recommend LegalZoom, a leading provider of legal do-it-yourself products.

 Designation of Agent for Body Disposition (DABD) Forms